pymupdf/PyMuPDF/docs/page.rst

       Create a :ref:`TextPage` for the page.

-      :arg in flags: indicator bits controlling the content available for subsequent text extractions and searches -- see the parameter of :meth:`Page.get_text`.
+      :arg int flags: indicator bits controlling the content available for subsequent text extractions and searches -- see the parameter of :meth:`Page.get_text`.

       :arg rect-like clip: *(new in v1.17.7)* restrict extracted text to this area.